-A newly issued copy of your baptismal certificate (with notations regarding confirmation and prior marriages) is required for those who are Catholic.
+A newly issued (within 6 months of current date) copy of your baptismal certificate (with notations regarding confirmation and prior marriages) is required for those who are Catholic.
 This can be obtained by contacting the Church of Baptism and requesting a new certificate.
 For those baptized in another Christian faith, a copy of the original baptismal certificate is sufficient.

 2. Letters of Freedom (forms provided by the parish)